WORK DISABILITY LAWYER

 The nature of an employee's disability determines their workplace rights.
 In order for an employment attorney to determine if an employees has a case the employee attorney must know the nature of the employee's medical problem.
 The diagnosis, the duration of the condition, and the nature of the accommodation are essential questions in determining an employee's workplace rights.
 It is also important to know the size of the employer, the length the employee has been employed, the essential functions of the employee's job, and how the disability arose.

-An Employer's Duty to Accomodate a Work Disability Depends on:
+An Employer's Duty to Accommodate Work Disability Depends on:

 DIAGNOSIS